dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code-condmat.md

 What do we mean by long-range entanglement?
 We say that state is long-range entangled if it cannot be prepared by a quantum circuit with constant-depth i.e. depth required does not scale with the system size.
 What are some familiar states which are long-range entangled?

-Define the 2D toric code as a set of qubits placed on the links of the 2D square lattice with periodic boundary conditions with the <a id="eq:H_TC">Hamiltonian</a>
+We define the 2D toric code as a set of qubits placed on the links of the 2D square lattice with periodic boundary conditions with the following <a id="eq:H_TC">Hamiltonian</a>
 \begin{equation}
 H = -\sum_v A_v - \sum_p B_p
 \end{equation}